kugg/jerkeby/content/posts/Business-logic.md

 These three scenarios are part of a pattern that I call `missing perspective`.

-Once again, the assumptions made during design are broken.
+Once again, the assumptions made during design phase are broken.

 # Anticipating potential failure
 These vulnerability classes break assumptions in three dimensions: "time", "space-boundary" and "legacy logic".